avinabsaha/HIDRO-VQA/README.md

 # HIDRO-VQA : High Dynamic Range Oracle for Video Quality Assessment

-Shreshth Saini Avinab Saha, and Alan C. Bovik
+Shreshth Saini*, Avinab Saha*, and Alan C. Bovik

+* equal contribution

 This is the official repository of the paper [HIDRO-VQA : High Dynamic Range Oracle for Video Quality Assessment](https://arxiv.org/abs/2110.13266)